Frequently Asked Questions About Secondary Market Annuities

 In both an assigned case and an unassigned case, you have the same parties, namely, the payee, the annuity issuer, and the annuity owner.

-As a buyer of structured settlement payment rights, you become the assignee of the original payee.
+As a buyer of structured settlement payment rights, you become the new assignee of the original payments.
 Your payment rights are guaranteed by the annuity issuer, and in the secondary manner guaranteed by the annuity owner, who may either be an assignment company or the original losing party in the lawsuit.